adonisjs/v5-docs/content/guides/models/introduction.md

 - We keep the models lean and do not define database specific **constraints**, **data types** and **triggers** inside models.
 - Any option you define inside the models does not change/impact the database.
 You must use migrations for that.

 To summarize the above points - **Lucid maintains a clear separation between migrations and the models**.
+Migrations are meant to create/alter the tables, and models are meant to query the database or insert new records.

 ---